How Long Can a TikTok Video Be? 2026 Length Limits Explained

 Storytelling needs a bit more time.
 Videos that run one to three minutes can build suspense, share details, and guide viewers through a process.

 Long videos can succeed too.
-Anything up to ten minutes is better for vlogs, lessons, or deep reviews, but only if the pacing stays strong.
+Ten minutes and beyond suits vlogs, lessons, or deep reviews, but only if the pacing stays strong the whole way through.

 Short videos often spread faster, but the best length is the one that matches your content and keeps people watching until the very end.